vinay-ghate/SehatScan/DEPLOYMENT.md

 ### **Common Issues:**

 1. **OCR Dependencies:**
-   - Some platforms may have issues with PaddleOCR
+   - PaddleOCR may not work on Streamlit Cloud due to system dependencies
+   - **Solution**: Use the "Input JSON" tab to paste medical data directly
+   - OCR works best in local development environments
-   - The app will show helpful error messages
+   - The app automatically detects OCR availability and adapts the interface
-   - OCR is optional - you can still use JSON input

 2. **API Keys:**
    - Make sure keys are properly set in Streamlit secrets